islasimpson/CASanalysis/README.md

 * **output_lens1_seasons_prect.ipynb** = reading in 1979-2014 for LENS1 from mojave and calculating yearly seasonal averages.
 * **output_lens2_seasons_prect.ipynb** = reading in 1979-2014 for LENS2 from mojave and calculating yeraly seasonal averages.
+* **readisddata.ipynb** = reading ISD station data from mojave.  parses inventory files and csv data files and chooses stations based on data availability for a required period.
+Outputs to netcdf.